Mednas: Musical influences

 Mednas has always enjoyed listening to different genres of music.
 He incorporates these various music styles into his DJ sets.
 When he DJ's, he adapts his song choices to the crowd's energy and preferences.

 Mednas lists his influences as Depeche Mode, Chaka Khan, Aretha Franklin, New Order, and Pearl Jam, among others.

 Performances

 Throughout his world travels, Mednas has held residencies and spun at various venues.
-Living in Spain exposed Mednas to the professional side of DJing, where he spun at the most renowned clubs, such as Pacha, Arena, Cool Ballroom and more.
+Living in Spain exposed Mednas to the professional side of DJing, where he spun at clubs such as Pacha, Arena, Cool Ballroom and more.
 In Morocco, he spun at Pacha, Nikki Beach and Morocco's International Festival of Essaouira, which gathered more than 30,000 people.

 A couple years after moving to Miami, Mednas received a call from Erick Morillo asking him play at Arkadia for his Subliminal Sessions parties.
 Morillo was on the look out for a fresh new DJ, and Mednas fit the bill.
 He readily accepted the offer.
-These Subliminal Sessions soon moved to LIV, where Mednas is currently resident DJ.
-In Miami, Mednas has also played at venues such as Hed Kandi, Set, Mokai, Mansion, Story, and Wall.

-Mednas’ performances have been shared with artists such as Tiësto, David Guetta, Dirty South, Swedish House Mafia, Paul Oakenfold, Fatboy Slim, Kaskade, Afrojack, Benny Benassi, Chuckie, Nicky Romero, Avicii, Erick Morillo, Dennis Ferrer, Moguai, Sander Kleinenberg, Felix Da Housecat, Luciano, Max Vangeli, Sander Van Doorn, Swanky Tunes, Alesso, Laidback Luke, Sunnery James & Ryan Marciano, and more.

 Radio shows

-In addition to being solicited for club gigs, Mednas has participated in international radio shows, such as the Radio FG USA monthly residency, and Loca FM (Spain).
-A weekly show every Thursday on Revolution 93.5, is called "Mednas Madness".
+In addition to being solicited for club gigs, Mednas has participated in international radio shows, such as the Radio FG USA monthly residency.